tfmm/terraform-provider-gitea/README.md

 ## History

 This codebase was created at https://gitea.com/gitea/terraform-provider-gitea, was forked by @lerentis, and then their changes were merged back into the original repo.
 Thank you to everyone who contributed!

+I have now forked again to expedite getting some changes added into the provider.